 - Australian passport holders travelling to Thailand for ANY business meetings, conferences or related business activities MUST obtain a business visa.
 Thailand’s visa-free relaxation for Australians (30 days if arriving by air and 15 days if arriving over land) ONLY covers those travelling for genuine tourism purposes and Thai immigration officers may refuse entry if they suspect the purpose of the visit is for business activities.

 - Australian passport holders are not required to obtain a visa when entering Thailand for tourism purposes and will be permitted to stay in Thailand for a period not exceeding 30 days on each visit.
 Entering Thailand at immigration checkpoints which border neighbouring countries (overland crossing), however, will be allowed to stay for 15 days each time.

-- The Royal Thai Consulate-General wishes to announce that, effective from 1 July B.E.
-2560 (2017), Consular Service Fees will be adjusted in accordance with related Thai laws and regulations as well as the exchange rate (Thai Baht – Australian Dollar) as follows: LINK
+- The Royal Thai Embassy wishes to announce that, effective from 13 Augist B.E.2562 (2019), Consular Service Fees will be adjusted in accordance with related Thai laws and regulations as well as the exchange rate (Thai Baht - Australian Dollar) as follows: LINK

 - As of 15 August 2016, there are strict requirements regarding the issuance of Multiple Entry Non-Immigrant Visas, which will only be issued on a case by case basis.
 For further information, please contact us direct to discuss any such application.